owengun/Quadcopter_Project/README.md

 2. Implement GPS and IMU sensors (with random noise)
 3. Implement Filter (e.g. Kalman Filter or LPF)
 4. Make new plant model based on state-space form (Implemnet Kalman Filter as well)
 5. Combine with various algorithms such as path-planning or obstacle avoidance
+6. Assume existance of disturbance

 # Contact: